dzooli/tvtrader-store/importer/README.md

 3. Fetches price data for the configured tickers and timeframes using the `PriceImporter` class
 4. Writes the data to InfluxDB

-The script uses the `VaultTokenHandler` to retrieve tokens from Vault, but also maintains backward compatibility with the `KeycloakTokenHandler` for legacy systems.
+The script uses the `VaultTokenHandler` to retrieve tokens from Vault.

 To run the script: